Robotic Welding Processes

-Robots automate the process, which ensures higher accuracy, less waste and faster operations.
+Welding robots automate the process, which ensures higher accuracy, less waste, and faster operations.
 With the range of machinery available, robots can adapt to various welding processes, including arc welding, resistance welding, spot welding, TIG welding and more.

 1. Arc Welding